learn-co-students/oo-email-parser-banana-batch/README.md

 ## Instructions

-This lab is test-driven, so run the test suite to get started and used the test output to get the program working.
+This lab is test-driven, so run the test suite to get started and use the test output to get the program working.

 **Hints:**